nabil11111/AlgoRhythm_Civigo/apps/civigo-citizen/README.md

 - SSR auth via `@supabase/ssr` with cookie adapter.
 - No service-role in browser; privileged ops in Server Actions.
 - Zod validation; shadcn/ui basics; `sonner` Toaster in root layout.
-- Use literal URLs in `revalidatePath`.
+- Use literal URLs in `revalidatePath` (for dynamic routes use concrete path like `/app/appointments`, not a route pattern; do not pass the type param when giving a specific path).

 RLS notes: